Cadify/Cadify-User-Manual/docs/cadify/product/drawings.md

 Dimensions created directly in the drawing to clarify intent or highlight otherwise unshown measurements.

 #### Structure
-Lists user‑created drawing dimensions with identifiers, references, and values.
+Lists user-created drawing dimensions with identifiers, references, and values.
 Also stored in **Cadify MASTER (Excel)**.

 #### Available Elements
 - Show/hide